-Life flourishes in the ocean’s shadows, and the fish that dwell in the caves, under ledges and behind rocks are no less wonderous than the bright and colourful species that roam the reefs by day.
+Despite the apparent difficulties of living in darkness, life flourishes in the ocean’s shadows.
+Fish that dwell in the caves, under ledges and behind rocks are no less wonderous than the bright and colourful species that roam the reefs by day.
 But to survive the daylight, and thrive at night, small nocturnal fish need some special adaptations...

 For example, nocturnal squirrelfish have eyes more than three times the size of similarly sized diurnal fish.

 Red = invisibility

 The colour red is predominant in many predatory and ambush fish species.
 This is because red is the first colour of light to be absorbed from the light spectrum by water, between depths of between 1 and 10 metres.

 The sun's light is white, which is a combination of all visible colours, but with the red wavelengths absorbed, this colour isn't reflected by red-pigmented fish - so they appear dull and shadowy.

 This is the perfect “invisibility cloak” – the reddish predatory fish cannot be seen by its prey in low light.
 Interestingly, water's ability to absorb long wavelengths of electromagnetism is also the reason you can't use Bluetooth underwater and why microwaves can warm up your food.

 Almost all fish have an organ called a "lateral line" - one running along each side of their bodies.
 These sense organs allow them to detect small changes in pressure, vibrations, electrical signals and movement in the water around them.

 Just like Spiderman, nocturnal fish rely on these senses, even more, to warn them about approaching predators and the presence of prey.
 Even with their large eyes, fish need every available advantage if they are going to be able to thrive in the dark and having the ability to feel the vibrations of a nearby heartbeat certainly help.